Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

 ![](/_images/_mill-one/_the-basics/mo_tools_p8_SCarbidevsHSS.jpg "Solid carbide vs. HSS cutting tool"){.aligncenter .size-medium}

 HSS usually combines with a variety of other alloys to have a high wear resistance and durability for cutting both soft and hard materials.
-Since HSS is softer than solid carbide it’s less likely to crack and instead wear out over time, so it’s limited to slower cutting speeds.
+Since HSS is softer than solid carbide it's less likely to crack and instead wear out over time, so it's limited to slower cutting speeds.
 HSS tools are also usually much cheaper than solid carbide tools and can be additionally improved if they come with a coating.

-On the other hand, solid carbide tools are very hard so they’ll stay sharp for longer and won’t wear as much at higher temperatures.
-Recently, carbide tools have become much cheaper and accessible for use in CNC routing, however it’s important to note that carbide cutting tools require much higher speeds in order to mill properly.
-This makes it a great candidate for cutting finishing passes, milling PCBs, and cutting materials that won’t easily burn or melt.
+On the other hand, solid carbide tools are very hard so they'll stay sharp for longer and won't wear as much at higher temperatures.
+Recently, carbide tools have become much cheaper and accessible for use in CNC routing, however it's important to note that carbide cutting tools require much higher speeds in order to mill properly.
+This makes it a great candidate for cutting finishing passes, milling PCBs, and cutting materials that won't easily burn or melt.

 ### Coatings